 Partition cases are often filed in the context of family disputes between family members who are feuding or cannot agree whether or not to sell the property.
 In some instances, the family dispute concerns who is responsible to pay for taxes, insurance, additions, maintenance or upkeep of the property.
 Sometimes, the parties cannot agree to the reasonable fair market value of the property.

 In other instances, the family members hate other family members and their animosity leads to vindictiveness and eventually to a partition lawsuit in Court.
 Many of these feuds are long standing family disputes and issues between brothers and sisters, parents and children, uncles, cousins, or other distant relatives.
 These cases are particularly sad when they involve fathers or mothers feuding with their children (son or daughter)-In some cases, the property is viewed as a valuable family homestead passed down through the generations to one member of the family while the other member of the family wants to sell the property (home) and cash out the equity in the property.

 Partition cases also are filed in the context of boyfriend and girlfriend break-ups, or significant others who are involved in nasty breakups or even amicable breakups and cannot agree on what share of the proceeds each of the parties will receive upon the sale of the real estate.
 Partition cases can also be the result of a homosexual / gay relationships terminating.
-Gay couples who are not married cannot agree on what to do with the real estate of their domestic partnership may have to file a partition case in Superior Court.
+Gay couples, who are not married, cannot agree on what to do with the real estate of their domestic partnership and may have to file a partition case in Superior Court.
 Rhode Island Family Court Does not have jurisdiction over these types of disputes.